joqim/cohere/README.md

 **Please fill in the steps above.
 Do not include implementation details or code snippets in this section.**

+ANSWER:

+### Explain UX decisions

+- The chat interface uses clear user/AI message distinction with different bubble colors and alignment, improving readability and context.
+- Typing indicators and streaming responses provide real-time feedback, making the AI feel responsive.
+- The send button is disabled during processing to prevent duplicate submissions.
+- Copy and retry buttons on messages enhance usability and error recovery.
+- The Wikipedia tool toggle is easily accessible, allowing users to control knowledge retrieval.
+- The layout is responsive and styled with Tailwind CSS for consistency and accessibility across devices.

+### Document error handling approach

+- Network and server errors are caught in `sendChat` and surfaced to the user as error messages in the chat, using a distinct style.
+- Streaming interruptions and missing responses are handled with fallback error messages and a retry mechanism.
+- The retry button allows users to resend failed messages, improving resilience.
+- Loading and typing states are managed to prevent user actions during processing, reducing the chance of errors.

+### List accessibility considerations

+- The chat area uses `role="log"` and `aria-live="polite"` to announce new messages to assistive technologies.
+- All interactive elements (send, copy, retry, Wikipedia toggle) have accessible labels and keyboard support.
+- Color contrast is ensured for readability, and focus styles are present on inputs and buttons.
+- The layout adapts to different screen sizes for better accessibility on all devices.

 ## Getting started

 ### Running the app